After Charlie Murphy Died, Murphy’s Final Tweet A ‘Cryptic Message’ That Touches Hearts

 — Charlie Murphy (@charliemurphy) April 12, 2017

-Charlie Murphy’s movies are always funny, and movies like the perennial favorite, Night at the Museum, let his fans revel in fantasy too.
+Charlie Murphy’s movies are always funny, and movies like the perennial favorite Night at the Museum let his fans revel in fantasy too.

 Murphy liked to have fun with his movies, and he also liked to get his fans thinking about important stuff.

-Eddie’s brother knew the importance of laughter amid strife and struggle.
+Eddie Murphy’s brother knew the importance of laughter amid strife and struggle.
 Eddie and the Murphy family released a statement expressing their sorrow at the death of Charlie.

-“Charlie filled our family with love and laughter, and there won’t be a day that goes by that his presence will not be missed.
+“Charlie filled our family with love and laughter, and there won’t be a day that goes by that his presence will not be missed.”

 Night at the Museum wasn’t one of Charlie Murphy’s bigger roles, but Murphy movie fans loved his cameo part in the movie.
 Charlie played a taxi driver in Night at the Museum, and his famous first line was, “Hey, watch it!
 Now, who they gon’ get to clean up all that doo-doo?”